Jason Cundy: Playing career

 During his career, Cundy played for Chelsea (1988–92, 41 league appearances), Tottenham Hotspur (loan in 1992, 1992 – November 96, with 28 games), Crystal Palace (one month-loan, 1995), Bristol City (another 30-day loan, 1996), Ipswich Town (after a loan, November 1996–99) and Portsmouth.

 Cundy is remembered for the "freak" goal that he scored against Ipswich Town in a Premiership match for Tottenham, in 1992–93.
 In an attempt to kick the ball 40 yards from goal, he slipped and managed a wind-assisted effort that ended up flying over 'keeper Craig Forrest and into the back of the net.
 The goal was captured live on Sky Sports and put Spurs 1–0 up, in a match that finished 1–1.

-Cundy was forced to retire in 2000 due to a knee injury, and subsequently became a presenter on talkSPORT, regularly appearing with Ian Danter and Alvin Martin on Football First.
+Cundy was forced to retire in 2000 due to a knee injury, and subsequently became a presenter on Talksport, regularly appearing with Ian Danter and Alvin Martin on Football First.
 He also occasionally co-hosted Evening Kick-Off, subbing in for any regular member, while appearing regularly as a presenter/pundit on Chelsea TV.
-He currently co-hosts Andy Goldstein's Sports Bar with Andy Goldstein and Jamie O'Hara on weeknights.
-Cundy is popular for nightly feature 'Wheel Of Cundy' in which he tells a story about a sometimes named and sometimes anonymous footballer he has played with throughout his career.
+He currently co-hosts The Sports Bar with Jamie O'Hara on weeknights.
+Cundy is popular for his signature catchphrase "Has anyone seen... [insert team and/or person]" followed by ducks quacking.

 Media career

-Cundy presents The Sports Bar on talkSPORT, Jason Cundy Kicks Off on London Live as well as commentating and presenting for Chelsea TV.
+Cundy presents The Sports Bar on Talksport and Jason Cundy Kicks Off on London Live as well as commentating and presenting for Chelsea TV.
 Cundy was also the co-founder of the classic section of the Sports Bar "Turnip of the Week".